 iOS has always been considered a safe haven when it comes to mobile application security.
 Every year this operating system tries to come up with more and more efficient updates to make life easy for its users and the respective application and security service providers.
 However, for tech-savvy users, these timely improvements may not sound enough and there are always people who consider that there is room for more improvement.
 And hence comes the term ‘Jailbreaking’.

 'Jailbreaking' is the process by which a user can gain access to the administrative commands and functions of an operating system.
-It gives the ability (or permission) to alter or replace system applications, files, and settings, removing pre-installed applications, and running specialized applications (“apps”) that require administrator-level permissions.
+It gives the ability (or permission) to alter or replace system applications, files, and settings, remove pre-installed applications, and run specialized applications (“apps”) that require administrator-level permissions.